SU-CS308-22FA/TEAM37_Referee_Voting_and_Monitoring_System/README.md

 1. In Render, select your deployment
 2. Navigate to variables
 3. Add all environment variables or add your .env files Render will keep them encrpted
-4. railway automatically deploys once you are done editing
+4. Render automatically deploys once you are done editing

 ##### Step 5: Update your project by commiting to your repository.
 Render will autamatically deploy your project by your lates commits